fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

     <figcaption>Example images of the CIFAR10 dataset.</figcaption>
 </figure>

-With the three color channels and the details, the dataset is more complex than MNIST.
+With its three color channels and details, this dataset is more complex than MNIST.
-Yet, we will use a faily simple architecture here that does not achieve amazing results, but is enough for our purpose, namely, having a trained model to attack.
+In order to see some privacy risks, we will use a faily simple architecture here without a lot of regularization (which might mitigate membership privacy risks, see below).

 ```python
 def make_simple_model():